What you'll learn in this blog post:

 4. Lead Response Time

-Lead Response Time is a metric that calculates the average time it takes for a sales rep to follow up with a lead after they've shown an interest in your product or service by filling out a form, downloading an ebook, or some other way.
+Lead response time is a metric that calculates the average time it takes for a sales rep to follow up with a lead after they've shown an interest in your product or service by filling out a form, downloading an ebook, or some other way.

-This metric becomes even more meaningful if you segment leads by their source.
-Why?
-Well, the warmer a lead is, the more important it is to follow up quickly.
-You don't want to miss out on potential customers who are already interested in what you have to offer.
-So, let's say someone has requested a demo of your software - that person is a warmer lead compared to someone who's just downloaded a whitepaper.
+Let's say someone has requested a demo of your software - that person is a warmer lead compared to someone who's just downloaded a whitepaper.
 By calculating the average follow-up time for leads based on their source, you'll be able to prioritize and focus on the leads that require immediate attention.

-How to calculate Lead Response Time:
+How to calculate lead response time:

-Time/Date Of New Contact - Time/Date Of Follow Up = (#) Of Min/Hrs/Days To Respond
+Step 1: Time/Date Of New Contact - Time/Date Of Follow Up = (#) Of Min/Hrs/Days To Respond

-Sum Of (#) Min/Hrs/Day To Respond For All Contacts / (#) Contacts = Avg (#) Of Min/Hrs/Days To Respond
+Step 2: Sum Of (#) Min/Hrs/Day To Respond For All Contacts / (#) Contacts = Avg (#) Of Min/Hrs/Days To Respond

 Conclusion